S3C0N/EAiAssistant/README.md

 # EAiAssistant
-So far created Gamestate parser but it has difficulty with encapsulating all cases.
-It seems the gamestate file doesnt always follow a pattern. so I have created seperate dictionaries for unknown instances in file. this way i can maybe create a pattern that makes sense with the game that i was playing, to extract useful information from file
-This is so I can control the database the future AI will be pulling from when training
+Developed a parser to analyze and interpret game state files, addressing challenges posed by inconsistent patterns in the file structure.
+To handle unknown instances effectively, created separate dictionaries to categorize these cases.
+This iterative approach aims to identify meaningful patterns specific to gameplay scenarios, enabling accurate information extraction and ensuring precise control over the database used for future AI training.